 There it is again.
 Guilt.
 Yes, guilt.
-Guilt we feel because our chronic pain or illness causes us to no longer be able to do what we used to do.
+Guilt we feel because we’ve failed our families again because our chronic pain or illness causes us to no longer be able to do what we used to do.
 And, someone else has to pick up the slack.
 They have to do extra chores or even show up to family gatherings without us.

 I know how that feels.
 It plagues me around every corner these days especially because a family member’s birthday is coming up and my family is gathering out of town.
 It’s difficult for me to travel long distances because of my health.

 Sometimes my family is very understanding and don’t try to push me to attend such gatherings.
 But at other times, they think that I should and could travel out of town for events.
 In other words it’s all in my head.

 Out comes the measuring spoon, no, out comes the soup ladle as I’m covered with a cloak of shame and guilt.
 We must remember that just because you fail at something and you’re no longer able to participate it doesn’t mean you have to be riddled with guilt.

 Have you been there?
 If so then you know what I’m talking about.
 So what’s a person to do?
 Should we “push” ourselves and go to events anyway?
 Yet, if we do, what happens?
 When we push ourselves when we’re really not supposed to, we end up with a pain flare-up right there.
 Right on the spot for all to see.

 Then another series of guilt shows up as we quickly step out on the stage of pain and miss that last jump of the ballerina and fall flat on our face.
 It’s not something we planned.
 Not something we can control.
 We’re really not guilty of anything.
 We love our family and friends.
 Our hearts break to let people down.